Amritanshu-Shandilya/Music-downloader/README.md

 5. Make a dedicated app.

 ## Changelog
-A lsit of changes made in all commits/versions.
+A list of changes made in all commits/versions.
 ### v1.0 :
 - **v1.0.1 ->** Base commit, pushed the code for downloading audio files.
 - **v1.0.1 ->** The first working code that downloads a single song